mdozmorov/scRNA-seq_notes/README.md

     Wagner, Florian, Yun Yan, and Itai Yanai.
 "K-Nearest Neighbor Smoothing for High-Throughput Single-Cell RNA-Seq Data" https://doi.org/10.1101/217737  BioRxiv, April 9, 2018.
 </details>

-- [scimpute](https://github.com/Vivianstats/scImpute) - imputation of scRNA-seq data.
+- <a name="scimpute">[scImpute](https://github.com/Vivianstats/scImpute)</a> - imputation of scRNA-seq data.
 Methodology: 1) Determine K subpopulations using PCA, remove outliers; 2) Mixture model of gene i in subpopulation k as gamma and normal distributions, estimate dropout probability d; 3) Impute dropout values by splitting the subpopulation into A (dropout larger than threshold t) and B (smaller).
 Information from B is used to impute A. Better than MAGIC, SAVER. <details>
     <summary>Paper</summary>
     Li, Wei Vivian, and Jingyi Jessica Li.
 "An Accurate and Robust Imputation Method ScImpute for Single-Cell RNA-Seq Data" https://doi.org/10.1038/s41467-018-03405-7  Nature Communications 9, no. 1 (08 2018)